mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - I use a few acronyms in this, so aside from the obvious ones (I, V, R, L, C, Z, KVL/KCL, MOSFET, BJT), there's an appendix that lists the acronyms.

 # Basic Circuits
-- What's ohm law? (do people even get this wrong??
+- What is ohm law? (do people even get this wrong??
 Next time I get asked this I'm going to get it wrong on purpose lmao)
 - Conceptually explain ohm's law.
 - What are some basic circuit analyis laws?
 - What are KCL/KVL?
 - Basic KCL/KVL circuit problems.
-- What's the equation to find power?
+- What is the equation to find power?
 - Draw a voltage divider circuit.
-What's the voltage divider equation?
+What is the voltage divider equation?
 Derive it.
 - Basic RLC circuit analysis.
 - Basic LPF/BPF/HPF filter analysis.
 - Passive components' parastics.